shsagir/play-area-sync/docs/multi-staging.md

 ## Further reading

-We have also written a [blog post](http://blog.fortrabbit.com/multi-stage-deployment-for-website-development) about this.
+We have also written a [blog post](http://blog.fortrabbit.com/multi-stage-deployment-for-website-development) (some while ago!) about this.